The online fellowship and grant administration (OFA) system will open for applications in late July.

 - Tenure: one academic year

-- Completed applications must be submitted through the ACLS Online Fellowship Application system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 26, 2016
+- Completed applications must be submitted through the ACLS online fellowship and grant administration system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 25, 2017

-ACLS invites applications for fellowships offered by the Luce/ACLS Program in Religion, Journalism & International Affairs (RJIA), made possible by the generous support of the Henry Luce Foundation.
-The Luce/ACLS Program in RJIA is a two-part initiative designed to foster new connections between scholars and journalists covering international affairs.
-The program offers an interrelated set of awards: programming grants for universities and fellowships for scholars in the humanities and social sciences who study religion in international contexts.
-More information is available in the program overview.
+ACLS invites applications for fellowships offered by the Luce/ACLS Program in Religion, Journalism & International Affairs, made possible by the generous support of the Henry Luce Foundation.
+The program is a two-part initiative designed to foster new connections between scholars and journalists covering international affairs by offering an interrelated set of awards: programming grants for universities and fellowships for scholars in the humanities and social sciences who study religion in international contexts.
+More information is available on the program's overview page.

-Luce/ACLS RJIA Fellowships support scholars in the humanities and related social sciences pursuing research on any aspect of religion in international contexts with a desire to connect their specialist knowledge with journalists and media practitioners.
+These fellowships support scholars in the humanities and related social sciences who are pursuing research on any aspect of religion in international contexts and who desire to connect their specialist knowledge with journalists and media practitioners.
 The ultimate goal of the research should be a significant piece of scholarly work by the applicant and concrete steps to engage journalistic and media audiences.
-ACLS does not fund creative work (e.g., novels or films), textbooks, straightforward translation, or pedagogical projects.
+Please note that this program not fund creative work (e.g., novels or films), textbooks, straightforward translation, or pedagogical projects.

-ACLS will award up to six fellowships for the 2017-18 academic year with tenure beginning between July and September 2017.
+ACLS will award up to six fellowships for the 2018-19 academic year with tenure beginning between August and September 2018.
 The award carries a stipend of $55,000, plus funds for research costs and related scholarly activities of up to $3,000.
-Awardees who will relocate to take up residency during the fellowship year at one of ACLS’s three university partners are eligible to receive an additional $10,000 to defray the costs associated with the relocation, for a total maximum possible award of $68,000.
+Awardees who will take up residency during the fellowship year at one of ACLS’s three university partners will receive an additional stipend of up to $10,000, for a total maximum possible award of $68,000.

 - be a US citizen or permanent resident as of the application deadline date